eko-nr/gensyn-rl-swarm-runner/README.md

 ## 📝 Notes

+- The `.env` file is automatically loaded when starting the application
+- Configuration changes require a restart to take effect
+- Always backup your `.env` file before making major changes
 - Always use screen sessions when running on a VPS to prevent process termination when SSH connection is lost
 - For production deployments, consider using systemd services for automatic startup and management
 - Monitor your system resources regularly to ensure optimal performance